slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Our mothers always remain the strangest, craziest people we've ever met.' -- Marguerite Duras*

 <!--
 , “If you don’t say what you think then you kill your unborn self.
 When you have something to say, silence is a lie.”- Jordan Peterson*
 > *'Respect was invented to cover the empty place where love should be.' -- Leo Tolstoy*

-- Everyone loves you when you’re a winner.
-But you know who your true friends are when you’re still a nobody.
 - The key to success in any relationship: personal, familial, business, etc is NOT that the two people are supportive during bad times but that the two people are supportive during GOOD times.

 - Divide up your life.
 Spend 33% of your time around people lower than you, you can mentor them.
 Spend 33% of your time with people that are on your level – your friends and peers.
 Spend 33% of your time with people that are 10-20 years ahead of you.
 Those are your mentors.”